pedrodesu/node.js-typescript-boilerplate/README.md

 `start:build`

 This script transpiles the whole TypeScript code inside of src/ to another folder, called build/, which will contain the vanilla JavaScript counterpart of the code you wrote.
 It will clean the folder build/ before if you have one, so, this folder will always have only the latest code you wrote.
-After transpiling, it will call `node` with some arguments and will attempt to run the plain JavaScript transpiled code, being this the most effective build for production.
+After transpiling, it will call `node` with some arguments and will attempt to run the plain JavaScript transpiled code, being this the most effective script for production.

 **You should not need to use any other scripts by default but these 3, the others are complementary, and make these ones actually work.**